JoshMorrison99/GameLauncher/README.md

 ### Game Launcher check with web server is there is a new version of the launcher avaliable
 ![alt text](https://i.gyazo.com/97b71e66c11d7e530d4183f05dbf28c3.png)

 ### I give up using Qt.
-It's too annoying to work with cross platform application.
-I'm sticking to Native only.
+The build system is impossible to use.
+I would rather just code the application 3 different time for Windows, Mac and Linux than to use Qt again.